 Ariana Katovich is the executive director of the Santa Barbara Wildlife Care Network.
 She holds a J.D. and has a diverse background in nonprofit management, strategy, fundraising, outreach, and advocacy.
 Prior to the Santa Barbara Wildlife Care Network, Ariana was the director of operations for Cutting Edge Capital and director of the Restoration Initiative and the Streets Alive!
 Initiative at Earth Island Institute.
 In 2000, Ariana received a Brower Youth Award from Earth Island for starting the University of California, Santa Barbara, Coastal Fund, which to date has generated millions of dollars for shoreline preservation at UCSB.
 She was formerly field staff to the Sierra Club’s Coastal Campaign, elected director of the Isla Vista Park District, and a leader of UCSB’s Environmental Affairs Board.
 Ariana graduated from UCSB with a degree in History and the Chancellor’s Award for Excellence in Community Service.

-Gina Muñoz is an accounting associate for Earth Island.
+Gina Muñoz is a senior accounting associate for Earth Island.
 Originally from Los Angeles, she expanded her administrative skill set working for small for-profit businesses in her hometown.
 She collaborated closely with business owners not only as an accounting associate, but also as a financial advisor, and experienced small businesses growing successfully in a competitive and dynamic arena.

 After years of working in the for-profit sector, Gina moved to the San Francisco Bay Area with a drive to work for an organization aligned with her environmental and eco-spiritual passions.
 With more than 20 years experience in accounting and bookkeeping, she is now an integral part of the accounting team here.